Jupitour 2000 - the world's first Jupitour

 First time our red Tee-shirts were worn in earnest.
 Far right - Mike Smailes

-talks to Ed Nankivell.
+talks to Edmund Nankivell.

 Dark glasses are worn by Geof Butterwick (extreme left) and Californian Scott Renner.